Training, Consulting and Curriculum Development

 LGBTQIA...SOS!
 Sexuality and Gender, Differentiated and Demystified

-We are witnessing the dawn of a new civil rights movement, and the question is no longer whether we will have LGBTQIA clients, but when, and whether we will be adequately prepared to serve these populations respectfully.
+We are witnessing the dawn of a new civil rights movement, and the question is no longer whether we will have LGBTQIA clients, but when, and whether we will be adequately prepared to serve these populations knowledgeably and respectfully.
 So let's talk about sex, and gender, and what - if anything - the two have to do with one another.
-This highly experiential and interactive workshop will explain in plain language - through case examples, group discussion and video - exactly what it means to be gay, lesbian, bisexual, queer, transgendered, cisgendered, intersex, FTM, MTF, and any other term participants have heard and aren't yet familiar with
+This highly experiential and interactive workshop will explain in plain language - through case examples, group discussion and video - exactly what it means to be gay, lesbian, bisexual, queer, transgender, cisgender, intersex, gender queer, and any other term participants have heard and aren't yet familiar with.

 Creating Group Safety: Your Key to Productivity, Creativity, and Morale (3.5 hours)